 Persons with disabilities have a right to equal opportunity as prescribed by law.
 MCAD offers reasonable accommodations to ensure equitable access for students who self-disclose a documented disability.
 MCAD complies with federal disability laws; including, Title III of the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973 and the Fair Housing Act.

-Support services for students with disabilities are managed through Disability Services, located within the Learning Center.
+Support services for students with disabilities are managed through Accessibility Services, located within the Learning Center.